 Based in the port of Rotterdam, this programme educates legal professionals that are well prepared to meet the many challenges that arise from this field.

 How is the study programme structured?

-The study programme is divided over five blocks of eight weeks each.
-During the first block students receive a general introduction to the subject matter.
-They learn how to do independent legal research and how to report their findings through presentations and papers during a 15 EC Legal Research and Writing Skills course.
+At the beginning of the programme, you receive a general introduction to the subject matter.
+You learn how to do independent legal research and how to report their findings through presentations and papers during a 15 EC Research and Writing Skills course.
 Successful completion of this course is a precondition to being admitted to the master thesis.

-The second block is composed of two courses: Transport Law and (Public) Law of the Sea.
+The second block is composed of two 5 EC courses: (Public) Law of the Sea and Transport Law.
 In the third block you will follow the 10 EC course Charter-Parties & Bills of Lading.
 The fourth block consists of a 5 EC course, Maritime Casualties and one 5 EC elective.
 The last block consists of a master thesis (10 EC) and the course Marine Insurance.

 Throughout the master programme, aspects of maritime and transport law are considered from a comparative law perspective.
 Particular attention is paid to differences in approach and outcome between civil law jurisdictions and common law jurisdictions and by reference to the relevant standards in the international maritime and transport industry.

-As a student of this programme you will learn to adopt the transnational perspective of a legal practitioner who in his daily work is often confronted with legal problems or disputes not necessarily governed by his own national laws.
-As a professional in this field, you will need to co-operate and communicate with lawyers in other countries in the tackling of these problems.
+As a student of this masterprogramme you will learn to adopt the transnational perspective of a legal practitioner who in his daily work is often confronted with legal problems or disputes not necessarily governed by his own national laws.
+As a professional in this field, you will need to co-operate and communicate with lawyers in other countries in tackling these problems.